ppy/osu-wiki/news/2024/2024-03-19-bespoke-music-in-osu.md

 ## Inside the music pipeline

-While mangomizer and pishifat touched on the process of World Cup music production, how does it fare for other tournaments? **Kasumi** had this to say:
+While [mangomizer](https://osu.ppy.sh/users/1893718) and [pishifat](https://osu.ppy.sh/users/3178418) touched on the process of World Cup music production, how does it fare for other tournaments? **Kasumi** had this to say:

-> The production process in GTS is very largely hands-off from us as admins.
+> **Kasumi-sama:** The production process in GTS is very largely hands-off from us as admins.
 It all depends on the slot we shoot for, but for tiebreakers for example, we usually just give a general rundown of the structure we'd like, as well as a specific atmosphere we're shooting for.
 At that point, everything like genre, BPM and length, are basically decided by the artist's wish.
 >
 > We only ask for relatively frequent drafts, in intervals of 30 seconds to 1 minute, so we can check if we first like the general vibe, as one would expect, and if we can map it accordingly to the planned difficulty, of course.